Selected chapters on astrophysics (NAST021)

 Valentin Ivanov (European Southern Observatory, Garching, Germany)

-- when & where: together with the lecture of Martino Romaniello (see above)
+- when & where & recordings: together with the lecture of Martino Romaniello (see above)

 - lecture description: